Note

 - "Otherwise, any pair of people are less likely to know each other"

-To initialize the model, we'll clear any pre-existing data from each of the predicates:
+To initialize the model, we'll clear any pre-existing data for each of the predicates:

-Let's query our KG to populate data into the Neighbors
+Now let's query our KG to populate data into the Liked

 predicate in the PSL model, based on foaf:based_near